The Border Legion (1918 film)

 The Border Legion is a 1918 American silent Western film directed by T. Hayes Hunter and starring Blanche Bates, Hobart Bosworth, and Eugene Strong.
 The film is based on the 1916 novel The Border Legion by Zane Grey.
 The film marked the screen debut of Blanche Bates.
 The Border Legion was released on August 28, 1918.
 Following the acquisition of distribution rights by Goldwyn Pictures, the film was rereleased in the United States on January 19, 1919.
-It is not known whether the film currently survives.

 Plot

-After Joan Randall (Blanche Bates) accuses her fiancé Jim Cleeve (Eugene Strong) of being a coward, he joins a gang of outlaws called the Border Legion.
-Feeling guilty about how she treated him, Joan follows after Jim and is soon attacked by gang leader Jack Kells (Hobart Bosworth), whom she shoots.
+After Joan Randall accuses her fiancé Jim Cleeve of being a coward, he joins a gang of outlaws called the Border Legion.
+Feeling guilty about how she treated him, Joan follows after Jim and is soon attacked by gang leader Jack Kells, whom she shoots.

 In the coming days, Joan nurses the outlaw back to health, earning his undying gratitude and a promise that he will always protect her.
 Later, when Jim reclaims her, Jack follows after the couple and threatens him.
 As the law closes in on the Border Legion, Jack tries to prevent the gang from using Joan as a hostage.
 During a confrontation, Jack is killed by his own gang.
 A posse soon arrives and save Joan and Jim.